 Spring is in the air – and so are respiratory irritants.
-And also bacteria, mold, and virus-causing germs.
-But we aren’t talking about outdoor air; we’re talking about your indoor air.
+And also dust, bacteria, and virus-causing germs.
+But we aren’t talking about the air outside; we’re talking about the air inside your home.

 Since the spring is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has made May National Asthma and Allergy Awareness Month.

 Over 50 million Americans suffer from allergies and 24 million deal with asthma.
-So for the month of May, we want to help you stop the sneezes for FREE.
+So this month, we're calling out sneezes so you can call in the Experts, for FREE.
 Call Roland J. Down Service Experts today to get a FREE home air quality and comfort analysis at 518-417-2938 or schedule your appointment online

 Read more about how you can help alleviate allergy symptoms inside your home at StopTheSneezes.com.
-Here are some other recommendations from Roland J. Down Service Experts :
+Here are some other tips from Roland J. Down Service Experts :

 If your or your loved ones’ immune systems are compromised or not as strong as desired, investing in a HEPA (High Efficiency Particular Air) filtration system may be the choice for you.
-Even if you think your allergies are pretty moderate, people are often surprised by the nearly immediate change in how they feel after changing to a high-efficiency air filtration system.
+Even if you consider your allergies to be pretty moderate, people are often shocked by the nearly instant change in how they feel after changing to a more efficient air filtration system.

-If you still aren’t confident that such a high-performing air filtration system is a good fit for your home, there are a multitude of options to choose from when it comes to improving your home’s air quality.
+If you still aren’t confident that such a high-performing air filtration system is a good fit for your home, there are a multitude of options to choose from when it comes to bettering your indoor air quality.
 Below are different air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light Systems

-Germicidal UV Light System is quite the mouthful to say germ killer.
-These UV lights help exterminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
-According to a study, 1/5th of people who experienced allergies was also exposed to fungi and bacteria in their HVAC systems.
-Installing a UV light system helps to kill off these allergens and keep your indoor air healthy.
+Germicidal UV Light System is just a long, convoluted way to say germ destroyer.
+These UV lights help destroy germs and bacteria that contribute to allergies and can exacerbate the symptoms of asthma.
+According to a review, one in five people who experienced allergies was also exposed to fungi and bacteria in their HVAC systems.
+Buying a UV light system helps to kill off these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

 Dry air can irritate your nasal passages and take your mild allergies to a full-blown sinus infection in in just a few days.
-On the flip side, too much humidity can stimulate the growth of dust mites and microbes, making your allergy symptoms even worse.
+On the flip side, too much humidity can stimulate the growth of dust mites and microbes, worsening your allergy symptoms.